Our Counselling Team

 Cambridge Lifeskills Patron

-Our Board Members for 2020
+Our Board Members for 2023

 Cambridge Lifeskills is governed by a Board - all volunteers in the Cambridge Community.

 Board members attend monthly meetings, contribute constructive input into those meetings and support funding and profile initiatives, helping grow Cambridge Lifeskills.
-Below are our current Board Members:
+Below are our current Board

-- John Bullick - Board Chair
+John Bullick - Board Chair

-- Sandy Wesford - Agency Manager - Clinical Leader
+Sandy Wesford - Agency Manager - Clinical Leader

-- Sarah Ulmer - Patron
+Sarah Ulmer - Patron

-- Sherry Herkes - Cambridge Real Estate - Foundation Sponsor
+Sherry Herkes - Cambridge Real Estate - Foundation Sponsor

-- Genevra Scott - Finance
+Genevra Scott - IT & Systems

-- Marilynn Jones - Retired Principal
+Marilynn Jones - Retired Principal

-- Tina-Maree Thatcher - Principal Karapiro School
+Tina-Maree Thatcher - Principal Karapiro School

 Sherry joined us in 2015 and is a principal at Cambridge Real Estate.
 Cambridge Real Estate is the Foundation Sponsor of Cambridge Lifeskills.
 Sherry and her husband moved to Cambridge when she took up the position of Manager at the Cambridge BNZ.
 She resigned from the banking business in 2006 and started a new adventure with the Real Estate profession.
 Sherry has 2 adult children and she and husband Tim have 5 grandchildren between them.

-Steff is a former primary school teacher, and currently employed as Office Manager at Accounted 4, she is passionate about the youth of our town.
+Steff is a former primary school teacher, and currently employed as Receptionist at Accounted 4, she is passionate about the youth of our town.
 Steff taught for three years as the sole teacher in an Alternative Learning Programme set up in Cambridge to allow young people who had been put out of school a second chance to get themselves back on track and reintegrated back into the school system.
 Steff has three grown up sons and three grandsons.

-Marilynn came on board as a school principal representative in 2014.
-Marilynn is passionate about the work of Cambridge Lifeskills.
-She has recently picked up the portfolio of Personnel with John Bullick.
+Marilynn came on board in 2014 and is passionate about the work of Cambridge Lifeskills.
+A retired school Principal, she is still actively involved with children as a relief teacher.
 Marilynn too has adult children and some cherished grandies.
-Marilynn is the Principal at Hautapu School.

-Tina-Maree joined the Lifeskills board in 2016 as a principal representative.
-Tina-Maree has been involved in education in the Cambridge region for approximately 13 years.
-She is passionate about social justice in education and values the role that Lifeskills has in removing barriers to learning and ensuring equitable opportunities for our students.
-Tina-Maree has 3 adult children and is Principal at Karapiro School.
+Tina-Maree has been a board member for Cambridge Lifeskills since 2016 as a school principal representative.
+Tina-Maree has been involved in education in the Cambridge region for approximately 17 years.
+She is passionate about child advocacy, child mental health and wellbeing, education law and social justice in education.
+She highly values the role that Cambridge Lifeskills has in removing barriers to learning and ensuring equitable outcomes for our students.
+Tina-Maree has 3 adult children and is Principal at Karāpiro School.